AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 destiny and on other subjects were tinctured by their antecedent predilections.
-Their doctrines on many points were colored by Jewish and Pagan errors, until their minds were clarified, when the more systematic teachers came, --- **Clement**, **Origen** and others, who eliminated the errors Christian converts had brought with them from former associations and presented Christianity as Christ taught it.
+Their doctrines on many points were colored by Jewish and Pagan errors, until their minds were clarified, when the more systematic teachers came, --- Clement, Origen and others, who eliminated the errors Christian converts had brought with them from former associations and presented Christianity as Christ taught it.
 The measures of meal were more or less impure until the leaven of genuine Christianity transformed them.
 But it is conceded that there is little left of the apostolic age, out of the New Testament, to tell us what their ideas of human destiny were.

 It is probable, however, that the Pharisaic notion of a partial resurrection and the annihilation of the wicked was held by some, and